felselva/mathc/README.md

 # Easing Functions

 The easing functions are an implementation of the functions presented in [easing.net](http://easings.net/).
+They are mainly useful for animations.

+Easing functions take a value that range from `0.0f` to `1.0f` and usually will return a value inside that same range.
+However, in some of the easing functions, the returned value extrapolate that range.

 # Contributing

+- Before sending any pull request, open an issue asking of the feature or fix is already being worked on.
 - If you find any error, you can open an issue.
 - You can request more useful functions in the issues regarding 2D vectors, 3D vectors, 4D vectors, quaternions and matrices.
 If you have already an implementation or know where to find, better.
+- Everything here will stay licensed under ZLIB, which is a ***very*** permissive license.

 # LICENSE